GoogleChrome/kino/src/api/html/03-using-webvtt.md

 – This time on two
 ```

 Want your captions to render in a different position with left or right alignment?
 Perhaps to align the captions with the current speaker position?
-WebVTT defines settings to do just that directly inside the `.vtt` file.
+WebVTT defines settings to do that, and more, directly inside the `.vtt` file.

 ```
 WEBVTT